 About the Program

 The Professional Fellows Program is merit-based and it affords promising young professionals from Belarus the opportunity to gain practical experience in, and exposure to, United States policies and offices related to innovation and entrepreneurship.
-The fellows will be part of a larger cohort of the Professional Fellows Program, joining fellows from Armenia, Azerbaijan, Belarus, Georgia, Moldova, Turkey and Ukraine working on different PFP topics in 2016.
+The fellows will be part of a larger cohort of the Professional Fellows Program, joining fellows from Armenia, Azerbaijan, Georgia, Moldova, Turkey, Russia and Ukraine working on different PFP topics.
 The knowledge and interest of our Belorussian innovation fellows will be expanded through short-term fellowships in a variety of American organizations and state bodies across the United States that address innovation/entrepreneurship policy issues.
 All finalists are assigned individual placements based on their application, goals, professional background and sphere of interest.

 1. Strengthen understanding of the U.S. policies related to innovation and/or entrepreneurship

-2. Create partnerships between innovation focused institutions in the U.S. and Russia.
+2. Create partnerships between innovation focused institutions in the U.S. and Belarus.

 To be eligible for PFP, applicants must:

-• Be a citizen of Russia and currently reside in your country of citizenship.
+• Be a citizen of Belarus and currently reside in Belarus.
 Applicants living outside of their country of citizenship will not be considered eligible to apply;

-• Be 25 to 35 years of age at the time of application;
+• Be 25 to 35 years of age at the time of the program;

 • Be a college graduate (equivalent of a Bachelor's degree or higher);